mathewlowry/myhub-gpt/AI4Communities post.md

 > A social ecosystem where users can seamlessly collaborate

-I explored one solution almost 4 years ago in [Thinking and writing in a decentralised collective intelligence ecosystem](https://mathewlowry.medium.com/thinking-and-writing-in-a-decentralised-collective-intelligence-ecosystem-16dd2b1893cc) which, as the title suggests, focuses on improving the collective intelligence of social groups online, while [this video](https://www.youtube.com/watch?v=qfYl3SiZJWU) introduces the idea of a social ecosystem where users can seamlessly collaborate before exploring massive.wiki, an early example of what the collaborative part of the overall technology stack might look like.
+I explored one solution almost 4 years ago in [Thinking and writing in a decentralised collective intelligence ecosystem](https://mathewlowry.medium.com/thinking-and-writing-in-a-decentralised-collective-intelligence-ecosystem-16dd2b1893cc) which, as the title suggests, focuses on improving the collective intelligence of social groups online, while [this video](https://www.youtube.com/watch?v=qfYl3SiZJWU) introduces the idea of a social ecosystem where users can seamlessly collaborate (and then explores massive.wiki, an early example of what the collaborative part of the overall technology stack might look like, and the tool I use to manage this post).

 If **a social ecosystem where users can seamlessly collaborate is a worthy goal in itself**, then how can AI help?
-Some ideas on how that would look can be found in [How to Use AI to Build Your Company’s Collective Intelligence](https://hbr.org/2024/10/how-to-use-ai-to-build-your-companys-collective-intelligence), which explores how AI can help “_increase the collective intelligence of the entire organization… through **boosting collective memory, collective attention, and collective reasoning_**”.
+Some ideas on how that would look can be found in [How to Use AI to Build Your Company’s Collective Intelligence](https://hbr.org/2024/10/how-to-use-ai-to-build-your-companys-collective-intelligence), which explores how AI can help “increase the collective intelligence of the entire organization… through boosting collective memory, collective attention, and collective reasoning”.

-However, this article also identifies some risks (in the process [contradicting itself](https://www.linkedin.com/posts/mathewlowry_how-to-use-ai-to-build-your-companys-collective-activity-7254411450264305664-eas9?utm_source=share&utm_medium=member_desktop) somewhat) - for example, bringing an AI voice assistant into a collaborative effort created **groupthink**:
+However, this article also identifies some risks (in the process [contradicting itself](https://www.linkedin.com/posts/mathewlowry_how-to-use-ai-to-build-your-companys-collective-activity-7254411450264305664-eas9?utm_source=share&utm_medium=member_desktop) somewhat) - for example, bringing an AI voice assistant into a collaborative effort created **groupthink** (Hub: [#groupthink](https://myhub.ai/@mathewlowry/?tags=groupthink&types=like&types=do&types=think&timeframe=anytime&quality=all)):

 * teams aligned their attention to the assistant’s and "even adopted the [assistant’s] specific terminology … which further shaped where groups directed their attention”
-* AI usage “caused a decrease in intellectual diversity … Through a form of algorithmic monoculture”.
+* AI usage “caused a decrease in intellectual diversity … Through a form of a**lgorithmic monoculture**”.

 The AI services marketed to cozyweb communities to support collaboration, in other words, must not only help the individual members boost their creativity (see above), but will also have to reinforce the positive and dampen the negative dynamics of groups.
 The most successful agents will probably have as many psychologists, facilitation and negotiation experts behind them as data scientists.